Isaac Newton Phelps Stokes: Education and marriage

-He was educated at St. Paul's School, Concord, and Berkeley School in New York City before graduating from Harvard in 1891.
-He later took post graduate courses at the School of Mines, Columbia University and then Italy before studying for three years at the Ecole des Beaux-Arts in Paris.
-He married Edith Minturn — daughter of Sarah Susannah Shaw and Robert Bowne Minturn, Jr. — in 1895 at La Malbaie, Quebec, Canada.
-They lived in Paris whilst Stokes continued his studies.
+He was educated at St. Paul's School, Concord (New Hampshire), and Berkeley School in New York City before graduating from Harvard in 1891.
+He later took post graduate courses at the School of Mines, Columbia University and then Italy before studying for three years at the École des Beaux-Arts in Paris.
+He married Edith Minturn – daughter of Sarah Susannah Shaw and Robert Bowne Minturn, Jr. – in 1895 at La Malbaie, Quebec, Canada.
+They lived in Paris while Stokes continued his studies.
 A friend sponsored their portrait Mr. and Mrs. I. N. Phelps Stokes, by John Singer Sargent, as a wedding gift.
 Edith also served as the artist's model for a well-known sculpture, Statue of the Republic by Daniel Chester French, and a portrait by Cecilia Beaux.
-She was President of the New York Kindergarten Association.
+She was president of the New York Kindergarten Association.
 She was the aunt of Edie Sedgewick, who was named after her.